Key Takeaways

 Step 2: Get Cash Offers (Days 1-3)

-- Submit property details to a competing offers platform
+- Submit property details to Propcash, which contacts a network of investors on your behalf

 - Be upfront about all known violations